gallofeliz/js-libs/src/dates-iterators/README.md

     limit: 10 // Optional
 })

+// You also can iterate with for or convert to Array, but take care to Infinity generations (each minute for example without limit nor endDate)

+for (const date of new XxIterator(...)) {
+    console.log(date)
+}

+// Bad idea without limit or endDate (except for NativeDatesIterator) or for big iterations (memory) console.log(...new XxIterator(...))
 ```

 The AggregateIterator allows you to iterate over dates mixing various logics, for example you want each day more specifics days.
 No limitations with the mix ...